 Tandem Parasailing at Yonaha Maehama Beach

 70 meters above the ocean is all you need.
-Although the tropical fish would be too small to spot from above, you will surely see the carol reefs and maybe even a few sea turtles!
+Although the tropical fish would be too small to spot from above, you will surely see the coral reefs and maybe even a few sea turtles!